Obituary of Leo Hibson

 He was assigned to the Sperry Corporation from 1966 to 1970 as part of a team that supervised the Polaris Missile System.
 With promotion to Captain, he became the Commanding Officer on the USS Richard L. Page, which under his command was the only ship in the Atlantic Fleet to earn 5 E’s, the designations denoting excellence in all the ship’s departments.
 Subsequent duty stations include selection for the National War College and the Industrial College of the Armed Forces.
 His last Command was as the Commanding Officer, Naval Weapons Station, Yorktown, VA.
 After retiring from active duty in 1979, he moved to Fairfax, VA and worked for Sperry Corporation and Lockheed Martin as a Systems Engineer until his retirement.

-During his long and distinguished career, Captain Hibson was twice awarded a Meritorious Service Award.
+During his long and distinguished career, Captain Hibson was awarded several medals, most notably twice receiving the Meritorious Service Award.

 Captain Hibson spent most of his retirement years in Fairfax and Loudoun where he enjoyed the company of family, friends and golfing.
 He moved to Florida in 2016 where he was an honored member of the Veteran’s Club of Jamaica Bay Incorporated.